muskrt/aws-devops-projects/python-projects/flask-02-jinja-template/README.md

 ```

  ## How to Use the Project
- This project can be use to test a port of an host or server
+ This project can be use to test and understand basis web server facilities.